 \eject

 {\bf 1.
 The Outline}

-In a stark contrast to its classical counterpart, quantum mechanics introduces the element of uncertainty into its notion of state: while each $\mid \! \psi \,\rangle$ is a definite entity, it becomes shifty upon probing.
-Being so distinctively quantum, one is driven to seek a suitable description of this feature.
-How do we characterize $\mid \! \psi \,\rangle$ in terms of uncertainties it entails?
+In a stark contrast to its classical counterpart, quantum mechanics builds the element of uncertainty into its notion of state.
+Indeed, while a definite entity per se, $\ketpsi$ becomes chancy upon probing.
+How do we usefully characterize $\ketpsi$ in terms of its uncertainties?

-Questions of this type first arose when the uncertainty of quantum measurements had to be dealt with in the process of Copenhagen interpretation development~\cite{Hei27A}.
-In that vein, consider a prototypical quantum thought experiment on a system with states in $\nrN$-dimensional Hilbert space: repeatedly preparing the same state $\mid \! \psi \,\rangle$, the observable associated with single non-degenerate Hermitian operator $\opO$ is measured.
-This produces a sequence
+Questions of this type are as old as quantum mechanics and its Copenhagen interpretation~\cite{Hei27A}.
+To address the issue in that vein, consider a prototypical quantum measurement experiment on a system with states in $\nrN$-dimensional Hilbert space.
+In particular, the system is repeatedly prepared in state $\ketpsi$ and the observable associated with a single non-degenerate Hermitian operator $\opO$ is measured, producing a sequence